LightSys/kardia/kardia-db/LiquibaseInstructions.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use "liquibase rollbackCount [num]" to rollback num changeSets
 <br>
 ## Rules for automated changes with jsonCompare.py:
-1. Do NOT mix reordering columns with adds, renames, or drops
+1. Do NOT mix reordering columns with column adds, renames, or drops
-2. Do NOT mix dropping columns with adds, renames, or reordering
+2. Do NOT mix dropping columns with column adds, renames, or reordering
 3. Do NOT add a column adjacent to a renamed column
 4. Do NOT reame a column to or add a column with the old name of a column that has been renamed in this same set of changes
 5. Do NOT mix dropping tables with renaming tables or adding tables
+	- Note: be careful when renaming tables which are also having columns modified.
+A similarity huristic is used to match renamed tables to thier new names.
+If the table changes too much, the function may make inaccurate assumptions.

 **Note:** Rules 1 through 4 apply to changes on a single table, while rule 5 refers to changes to table names.

- These rules are designed to keep changest to tables conisting of renames, adds, drops, adds, and reorderings from reaching ambiguous states
+ These rules are designed to keep changest to tables conisting of renames, adds, drops, and reorderings from reaching ambiguous states
 - Operations like changing data types or changing primary keys will not conflict and are thus not considered
 - Rules 1 and 2 remove a significant amount of ambiguity, and should be unobtrusive given they are rarer operations
 - Rule 3 is meant to prevent ambiguous cases such as: